What’s the Future of Solar Development in Latin America?

 Strong market conditions and policy frameworks will be crucially important to fuel increased growth.

-Molly Cox and Valentina Izquierda are Wood Mackenzie solar analysts.
+Molly Cox and Valentina Izquierdo are Wood Mackenzie solar analysts.
 Learn more about the new report, Latin America and Canada Solar PV System Pricing 2020.